openebs-archive/openebs-docs/docs/ugndm.md

 **Note**:

-- Regex support is not available on the `Configmap` and the `Configmap` is applicable to cluster level.
-This means, if user is provided `/dev/sdb` in configmap as an include filter, then all `/dev/sdb` blockdevices from all nodes in the cluster will be included by NDM.
+- Regex support is not available on the `filterconfigs` in NDM `Configmap` and the `Configmap` is applicable to cluster level.
+This means, if a user is provided `/dev/sdb` in `filterconfigs` as an include filter, then all `/dev/sdb` blockdevices from all nodes in the cluster will be used for the creation of blockdevice CR by NDM.